dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 outweigh the impact of cases where more resolution moves would be required.

 I have an old experimental branch where I started working on this: https://github.com/CarolEidt/runtime/tree/NoEdgeSplitting.
-It was ported to the runtime repo, but not validated in any significant way.
+It was ported from the coreclr to the runtime repo, but not validated in any significant way.
+Initial experience showed that this resulted in more regressions than improvements.
 Issue [\#8552](https://github.com/dotnet/runtime/issues/8552) may be related.

 ### Enable EHWriteThru by default